Writers Write shares business writing tips and resources. In this post, we share 10 incredibly simple ways to improve your business writing style.

 8. Avoid redundancy and tautology.

-Do not use superfluous and unnecessary words or statements.
+Do not use superfluous or unnecessary words or statements.

 9. Avoid wordiness.